open-rmf/rmf_demos/README.md

 Click this link: https://open-rmf.github.io/rmf-panel-js/

-> For a full-proof web application of RMF, please refer to [rmf-web](https://github.com/open-rmf/rmf-web).
+> For a full-proof web application of Open-RMF, please refer to [rmf-web](https://github.com/open-rmf/rmf-web).

 The [RMF panel](https://github.com/open-rmf/rmf-panel-js) is a web based dashboard for interacting with rmf_demos.
 It allows users to send task requests to RMF and monitor the status of robots and submitted tasks.
 For more [details](rmf_demos_panel/README.md).

-There are two main modes of submitting tasks to RMF via the Panel:
+There are two main modes of submitting tasks to Open-RMF via the Panel:

 1. Submit a Task: Used to submit a single task.
 2. Submit a List of Tasks: Used to submit a batch of tasks.
 A `.json` file containing a list of tasks may be loaded via the `Choose file` button.
 Some example files are found in `rmf_demos_panel/task_lists`.